ROILTechnology/ROIL_info/terms.md

 If you register a famous name on ROIL, but do not legitimately speak for that famous person/entity, ROIL may terminate the account, or transfer control of it.
-If you create a public group on ROIL using a common term, but do not, as evaluated in ROIL's discretion, adequately maintain it as a public group, ROIL reserves the right to change the name of your group, so as to free up the term to be used otherwise.
+If you create a public Fandom on ROIL using a common term, but do not, as evaluated in ROIL's discretion, adequately maintain it as a public Fandom, ROIL reserves the right to change the name of your Fandom, so as to free up the term to be used otherwise.

 In the event that these Terms describe features of the Service that have not